hanabi/hanabi.github.io/README.md

 * If the player before you just discarded a card (say the red 4), and you don't see that card in anyone else's hand, there is a possibility that you could have that same card on your chop.
 In this example, if you discarded, both red 4s could be lost and your team would not be able to get a perfect score.
 This is called *Double Discarding*.
 * Since *Double Discarding* can "lose" the game, you should make any decent clue if you can to avoid it.
 Even a low-value clue might be better than discarding.
 After a go-around, you can safely discard - if your chop was indeed the same card, it would have been given a save clue by your teammates.
 * If, to avoid a *Double Discard*, the clue that you are considering is so low value that it will cause a fair amount of confusion to your teammates, then it is probably better to just risk it and double discard.
 Sometimes, you really don't have any clues to give, and that's okay.
 However, the following "bad" clues are always allowed in *Double Discard* situations:
-  * Tempo clues
+  1) Tempo clues
-  * Cluing off-chop 5s
+  2) Cluing off-chop 5s
-  * Saving 2s on chop that are present in another player's hand
+  3) Saving 2s on chop that are present in another player's hand
-  * Filling in extra info on ambiguously saved cards that are still not playable
+  4) Filling in extra info on ambiguously saved cards that are still not playable
-  * Re-cluing 5's to a player (a "hard burn")
+  5) Re-cluing 5's to a player (a "hard burn")
 * The plus side of this strategy is that, because players should not generally double discard, you do not need to be overly worried about the same card being on two simultaneous chops.
 * Generally speaking, a weird or super low-value clue can communicate an advanced strategy like a *Finesse*.
 However, always pay attention to see the situation that the clue-giver is in.
 From their perspective, are they giving the clue to avoid a double discard?
 If so, then you should not read too closely into their clue.
+* From *High Value Principle*, you can know that a player in a double discard situation is NOT giving a "bad" clue if there is some other better clue available for them to give.
+Thus, players in double discards situations are often able to still give tricky-looking *Finesses*.

 ### Fully Clued Hands (Locked Hands)